carterclark/springboot-exercise/README.md

 2. enter `./gradlew build` to pull dependencies and generate new jar file
    1. enter `./gradlew clean build` if rerunning after changing code
 3. then enter `docker-compose up`
+   1. you may test with an api platform like postman or use the open api links below
 4. and in a separate`docker-compose down` or `ctrl` + `c` in the same terminal

 ## Optional local development